nico-i/psi-svg/README.md

 * Better SVG generation with individual SVG-files instead of inline SVG strings
 * SVG styling CSS moved to an individual file to facilitate intellisense and linting
 * Improved the file structure with Domain Driven Design (DDD)
+* Added the option to disable the legend
 * *TODO: Added automated tests*

 ## License